 Sugar reduction and digestive health are 2 key trends driving product development, but did you know they are inherently linked?
 The combination of both trends is bringing an interesting evolution in healthier product development.
-Every time we talk to customers about the link between more fibre and less sugar, their interest is ignited.
-Can you explain the relationship between sugar reduction and fibre?
+Every time we talk to customers about the link between more fiber and less sugar, we see their interest is ignited.
+Can you explain the relationship between sugar reduction and fiber?
 It is a question we have seen popping up several times, so we dug into the topic and brought some insights together.

 Why sugar reduction is the nr 1 concern

 Limiting sugar was already the number one dietary concern for consumers prior to COVID-19, according to the International Food Information Council’s 2019 Food & Health Survey.
 The survey also found that respondents considered sugar the most likely ingredient to contribute to weight gain.
 In 2022, a Euromonitor Voice of Consumer Survey showed that weight loss is still a main reason for consumers to avoid sugar (59% of consumers).
 As a result, many manufacturers are looking for alternatives that will not increase the sugar content, whilst avoiding artificial sweeteners.
 Among all health claims, ‘no sugar’ has come into prominence, with relatively high presence in every sub category within food and beverages.
 It is the number 1 health claim in soft drinks and the number 2 health claim in packaged food, just after ‘whole grain’ (Euromonitor, Voice of the Consumer: Health and Nutrition Survey, 2022).

 Around the globe, consumers show a strong motivation to reduce their sugar intake.
 In the US, 55% of adults would like to eat less sugar in their diet.
 In Chile, 37% of adults agree that low sugar is a top factor when shopping for food.
-In China 58% of adults aged 18-59 think the need to reduce their sugar intake (Mintel Trends and Innovation in Sugar Reduction, December 2021)..
+In China 58% of adults aged 18-59 think the need to reduce their sugar intake (Mintel Trends and Innovation in Sugar Reduction, December 2021).

 Next to natural sweeteners like Stevia and allulose, unexpected ingredients are being used in new ways to reduce sugar.
-For example, a blend of acacia gum and stevia working together as new fibre ingredients and cocoa pulp is also being introduced as a sustainable new ingredient to add sweetness and replace refined sugar in chocolate and confectionery, delivering a more natural image.
+For example, a blend of acacia gum and stevia can work as a sugar alternative.
+Another example is cocoa pulp, which is being introduced as a sustainable new ingredient to add sweetness and replace refined sugar in chocolate and confectionery, delivering a more natural image.
 Besides adding sweetness, the cacao pulp also brings value by recycling a side product that would otherwise go to waste (Mintel, The Future of Ingredients 2020).

-Early 2020 Mondelez announced its patent on soluble corn fibre for reduced sugar chocolate.
-Soluble corn fibre can reduce sugar content in chocolate, while retaining similar levels of sweetness and leaving no aftertaste (Ingredients Network, 20 January 2020).
-Soluble corn fibre is an attractive solution to reduce sugar, as an Innova survey already found in 2019 that 3 in 5 US consumers prefer to limit their sugar intake instead of replacing it with artificial sweeteners (Fooddive, 21 November 2019).
+Early 2020 Mondelez announced its patent on soluble corn fiber for reduced sugar chocolate (Fooddive, 16 January 2020)..
+Soluble corn fiber can reduce sugar content in chocolate, while retaining similar levels of sweetness and leaving no aftertaste (Ingredients Network, 20 January 2020).
+Soluble corn fiber is an attractive solution to reduce sugar, as an Innova survey already found in 2019 that 3 in 5 US consumers prefer to limit their sugar intake instead of replacing it with artificial sweeteners (Fooddive, 21 November 2019).
 This desire to cut sugar intake was reconfirmed in 2022 by Euromonitor’s Voice of Consumer Health and Nutrition Survey.

 By focussing on what is added instead of sugar, brands can give their product a transparent and positive image.
 Adding fruit ingredients for sweetness is gaining popularity too, as sugars from fruit are perceived to be naturally healthier and are therefore better accepted by consumers.

-Fibre and sugar are both carbohydrates.
-It is possible to use fibre to replace some of the sugars in food products.
-The amount of fibre added to a product has an immediate effect on the amount of sugar.
-More fibre = less sugar.
+Fiber and sugar are both carbohydrates.
+It is possible to use fiber to replace some of the sugars in food products.
+The amount of fiber added to a product has an immediate effect on the amount of sugar.
+More fiber equals less sugar.
 This has a positive effect on Nutrient Profiling Systems, like Nutriscore, HFSS score or traffic light system.

 How this works in practice